 Consider Outsourcing

 Payer contract management is a time-consuming and complicated task, which is why many healthcare providers choose to outsource it.
-Healthcare Revenue Group is among the highest-rated options for payer contracting, with the knowledge to handle general medical practitioners as well as podiatrists and hearing healthcare providers.
+Healthcare Revenue Group is among the highest-rated options for payer contracting, with the knowledge to handle general medical practitioners as well as podiatry credentialing and contracting and hearing healthcare credentialing and contracting.